 - It takes way longer than you expect to straighten your teeth.

 - It turned my teeth yellow much quicker than usual which bugged me.
 Thankfully I found a product to help me with this problem-it made my teeth whiter without any bleach or peroxide!
-Order some with my 15% discount link, today!
+Order some, today!

 - I hate the composite balls they attach to keep trays in place.
 After two years, they still feel like I have food stuck to my teeth.

 - It is expensive.